 COUNSELING A.A.
-FIELDWORK
+FIELDWORK 2 Hours (as needed)

 An overview of counseling ministry through the development of an in-the-field project or area of study in which there is a perceived need.
 The area of study or project will be mutually agreed upon by the student, Internships Director, and church.
 For adult learning students only.